 Layne attended Mount Holyoke College and graduated with a Bachelor of Arts degree in British Literature.
 She later went on to obtain her law degree from Emory University School of Law.

+Layne is a member of the Louisiana Bar Association, New Orleans Bar Association, the American Association for Justice, and the Louisiana Association for Justice.
 As part of the American Association of Justice, Layne has been appointed to serve on the Law School Committee, the International Law Committee, and the Diversity and Inclusion Committee.
-Layne currently serves as a regional coordinator for the American Association of Justice’s Student Trial Advocacy Competition.
+Layne is a coordinator for the American Association of Justice’s Student Trial Advocacy Competition.

 Layne is also an active participant in her community.
 She is involved in her local neighborhood association and assists high school students in their college application process.
 In her free time, she enjoys reading, conducting genealogical research, and attending the many music and arts festivals New Orleans offers throughout the year.